Injustice Destroys Capitalism

 Injustice will destroy capitalism.
 Adam Smith understood it, and probably already had experienced it in the older economic systems about which he was aware in the time he wrote the Sentiments book.
 It was actually published first (before the excessive greed only book!) in 1759, and the latest edition published in 1790 shortly after his death.
 It is unfortunate how we still have not learned the lesson in the modern era, even though empirical tests abound that support the need to avoid injustice.

-Yet, 250-years later, we still see substantive racial (witness the US, actually, the Spaceship Earth wide, protests to racial injustice in 2020); gender and sexual, and wide range within it; criminal; extreme inequality in income and wealth manifested in social and public health problems; environmental injustice in not acknowledging the limited capacity of the atmosphere and ecosystem to handle carbon releases; and many other kinds of injustice.
+Yet, 250-years later, we still see substantive racial (witness the US, actually, the Spaceship Earth wide, protests to racial injustice in 2020); gender and sexual, and wide range within it; criminal; extreme inequality in income and wealth manifested in social and public health problems; environmental injustice in not acknowledging the limited capacity of the atmosphere and ecosystem to handle carbon releases, and pollutants; and many other kinds of injustice.
 The protests by millions of people in the US and throughout other areas on the Spaceship speaks to it.
 Rising concerns over climate change speak to it, empirical reality starting to show it, in severe storms, pandemics, other ecosystem reactions.

-And, both the Adam Smith moral philosophy and the empirical science show the reality that capitalism cannot survive it, which also explains why nationalism/fascism is now back on the table: It always steps into fill the gap when capitalism founders.
+And, both the Adam Smith moral philosophy and the empirical science show the reality that capitalism cannot survive it, which also explains why nationalism/fascism is now back on the table: It always steps into fill the gap when capitalism flounders.
 So, the capitalism Smith (1776/1789) described in the other book, the one titled On the Nature and the Causes of the Wealth of Nations, that has been used to justify self-interest based excessive greed, cannot survive.
 Only by tempering that self-interest with the shared other-interest, an empathy based ethical system, as Smith (1759/1790) The Theory of Moral Sentiments made clear, can it survive.
 And, the key aspect of the Sentiments was the continual move toward eliminating injustice.

 Adam Smith made it clear that we had to move to a context for the market that everyone could go along with, which was not one of injustice.
 So, why are we not focused on eliminating injustice?
 Perhaps it is not being eliminated because of excessive greed (see Lynne, in press)?